vmunoz82/sudoku-challenge/README.md

 Luckily for all us, in the last decade we have experienced a proliferation of high quality open source EDA tools, among them is a synthesis framework named [Yosys](https://github.com/YosysHQ/yosys) that have the capability of perform formal verification steps, we can use it at pair with [SymbiYosys](https://github.com/YosysHQ/SymbiYosys), a frontend from the same authors to ease its usage at the formal verification flows.

-Using the property checker capability of Yosys, and the nMigen ability to express the equivalent [SystemVerilog Assertions](https://www.systemverilog.io/sva-basics), we can **assume** the Sudoku clues and **cover** the case where the all the Sudoku rules meet.
+Using the property checker capability of Yosys, and the Amaranth HDL ability to express the equivalent [SystemVerilog Assertions](https://www.systemverilog.io/sva-basics), we can **assume** the Sudoku clues and **cover** the case where the all the Sudoku rules meet.

 ### Accept the external input